Equality and diversity

 - Foster good relations between those who share a protected characteristic and those who do not.

-These are often referred to as the three aims of the public sector equality duty.
-To comply with the duty a public authority needs to have due regard to all three of these aims.
+These are often referred to as the 3 aims of the public sector equality duty.
+To comply with the duty, a public authority needs to have due regard to all 3 of these aims.

 Here is a copy of our 2021-2022 Workforce Breakdown report [PDF, 0.3MB].

 Tweets by @SouthCambs

 By clicking 'consent' you agree to view our Twitter feed embedded in our website.

 Twitter will set cookies on your device which you can delete in your browser settings.